To increase the student's chances for academic success, Wor-Wic administers

 of at least 21 within the past two years and new students who are classified

-as special students who want to register for one course in a semester/session.
+as special students who want to register for one course in a term.

 Students interested in an exception should forward official transcripts to the